Additional Document Examination Services

-A common allegation is a person’s signature was transferred to a document by a cut and paste process.
-If that actually occurred, the ‘original’ document (having a signature written with a pen), cannot be produced.
+A common allegation is a person’s signature that was transferred to a document by a cut and paste process.
+If this actually occurs, the ‘original’ document (with a signature written with a pen), cannot be produced.
 An excuse will be made for the absence of the original.

 In any case where a purported signed original is made available for inspection, the first observation made is whether the signature is an original or a machine copy.
 If the signature was, in fact, written with a writing instrument the contention of a cut and paste process is removed from further consideration.